treeverse/lakeFS/docs/reference/export.md

 The export operation copies all data from a given lakeFS commit to a designated object store location.

-For instance, the contents `lakefs://example@master` might be stored on `s3://company-bucket/example/latest`.
+For instance, the contents `lakefs://example@master` might be exported on `s3://company-bucket/example/latest`.
 Clients entirely unaware of lakeFS could use that base URL to access latest files on `master`.
 Clients aware of lakeFS can continue to use the lakeFS S3 endpoint to access repository files on `s3://example/master`, as well as